Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 For deliverable disputes:

-I understand you’re concerned about the mobile responsiveness of the website.
-I’ve reviewed our original specifications which mentioned compatibility with iOS and Android devices.
-To resolve this, I can provide a detailed report showing testing results on 5 common devices, or we can schedule a joint review session where we test the site together.
+I understand you’re concerned about mobile responsiveness.
+Our original spec mentioned iOS and Android compatibility.
+I can send testing results from 5 devices, or we can do a joint review session if that's easier.

 For relationship disputes:

-Pro tip: Document every agreed resolution in writing, even if discussed verbally.
-In SPP, you can record the outcome in the order discussion thread, which both parties can reference if needed.
+Pro tip: Document every resolution in writing, even if you discussed it on a call.
+In SPP.co, log it in the order discussion thread so both sides can reference it later.

 Step 3: prevent client payment issues